netdata/learn/docs/cloud/visualize/overview.md

 ![A menu in the Overview
 screen](https://user-images.githubusercontent.com/1153921/95785094-fa0ad980-0c89-11eb-8328-2ff11ac630b4.png)

-One difference between the Overview's menu and those found elsewhere is that the Overview condenses multiple families into a single **all** sub-menu and associated charts.
+One difference between the Overview's menu and those found elsewhere is that the Overview condenses multiple families or multiple instances into a single **all** sub-menu and associated charts.
 For example, if Node A has 5 disks, and Node B has 3, each disk contributes to a single `disk.io` composite chart.
 The utility bar should show that there are 8 charts from 2 nodes contributing to that chart.

 This aggregation applies to disks, network devices, and other metric types that involve multiple instances of a piece of hardware or software.
 The Overview currently does not display metrics from filesystems.
 Read more about families in our